scott-linder/irsh/README.md

 The leader will prefix all commands.

-Start irsh by running `init` and then invite the bot to join rooms.
+I am not particularly disciplined about documenting how to set up the environment, so I've just included a `Dockerfile` based on Alpine which I am forced to keep up to date.
+Please use that, or set up an equivalent environment and then run `init` from the root of the repository.

+The bot will join any rooms it is invited to.

 Overview
 --------

-The bot's core (`init`) is written in Python3 and requires only the `matrix_client` library.
+The bot's core (`init`) is written in Python3 and requires only the `matrix_nio` library.

 The rest of the bot is intended to be written in Unix shell, specifically [fish](http://fishshell.com/).